 It never fails to amaze me how many of our quirks and traits have a genetic basis.
-A study that came out last week caught my eye.
-Bruxism, teeth grinding, is linked to a genetic variant.
+Bruxism, or grinding your teeth, actually has a genetic component to it.

 Genetic variants linked to grinding your teeth:

 Check your genetic data for rs2770304 (23andMe v4; AncestryDNA)

 - C/C: 2X increased risk of bruxism (teeth grinding)[ref]

 - T/T: typical

 Check your genetic data for rs6313 (23andMe v4, v5; AncestryDNA):

 Check your genetic data for rs686 (23andMe v4, v5; AncestryDNA):